madhurjain/CarND-Traffic-Sign-Classifier-Project-2/README.md

 #### 1. Basic summary of the data set

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the NumPy library to calculate summary statistics of the traffic signs data set:

 * The size of training set is 34799
 * The size of the validation set is 4410